 Understand your rights after a slip and fall in Southern California

-If you have slipped or tripped on someone someone else’s property and believe someone else’s negligence may have been the cause, discuss your case with a slip and fall lawyer in Los Angeles at the Salamati Law Firm.
+If you have slipped or tripped on someone someone else’s property and believe someone else’s negligence may have been the cause, discuss your case with a Los Angeles slip and fall lawyer at Salamati Law.
 Call us today to schedule a free consultation.

 Additional CA lost wages resources: